thehacker603/thehacker603/README.md

 - 👋 Hi, I’m Maicol or for you thehacker603.
 - 👀 I’m interested in web app c++ python and other programming language and i like motorsport.
 - 🌱 I’m currently learning c++ at my school and i'm learning HTML and CSS by my own.
-- 💞️ I’m looking to collaborate on intrestting progets that can theach me something new.
+- 💞️ I’m looking to collaborate on interesting progets that can theach me something new.
 - 📫 How to reach me instagram: f123ccx, e-mail:maicolteofilo66@gmail.com.
 - ⚡ Fun fact: i programmed my fisrt program at 11 years old in python...